Are you serious?

-It is quite possible that you started your career with financial auditiong but today you are the ace of marketing.
+It is quite possible that you started your career with financial auditing but today you are the ace of marketing.

-Then, the question arises that whether the finance audits should form the part of Marketing Skills in your resume for marketing?
+Then, the question arises whether the financial audits should form the part of Marketing Skills in your resume for marketing?

-Well, after years of experience with clients, we safely define these 3 criterias:-
+Well, after years of experience with clients, we safely define these 3 criteria:-

 Now, based on this:-